koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_45_tracking-what-for-whom-for-what-purpose.md

-# Tracking what, for whom, for what purpose?
+# Slide 45 of Lecture 12 contains information about Tracking what, for whom, for what purpose?
 # Description of the Table in slide 45 of lecture 12: “Tracking what, for whom, for what purpose?”

 The table shows the **hierarchy of logistical units**, the **means used to build them**, and how each unit is tracked and identified.